Kemi Adetiba in tears as Sobo Sobowale makes surprise appearance at engagement

-We’re Planning a Real Wedding Party: Filmmaker Kemi Adetiba Announces Engagement to Lover
+Real Wedding Party: Filmmaker Kemi Adetiba Breaks Down in Tears As She Gets Engaged to Lover

-- Movie director, Kemi Adrtiba has taken to social media with the news of her engagement to her lover Oscar Heman-Ackah
+- Movie director, Kemi Adetiba has taken to social media with the news of her engagement to her lover Oscar Heman-Ackah

 - Adetiba shared photos from the proposal which happened in the midst of close friends and family members